dansantinojones/penalty-shootout/README.md

 ![What a save result](assets/images/result2.png)

 ## Features Left To Implement
-I believe the website has plently of opportunities to develop and improve in the future.
+I believe the website has plenty of opportunities to develop and improve in the future.
 The features I would like to implement going forward are:

 * Background music.
 * Online multiplayer.